Samule1/StorageEstimator/README.md

 future, in parallel to the existing one.

 * Rules for calculating the storage of the existing types may change interdependently.

+* The application should be case sensitive e.g q != Q

+* If the user supplies the program with incompatible input the application should terminate with an appropriate exception.